Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/FedoraDockerContainer/README.md

 ![Docker Diagram](./Images/DockerDiagram.png)

 The above diagram shows how this configured – here are key points:
--   Students can directly use SSH and a GUI desktop client (such as X2Go) to connect to the Docker container (e.g. Fedora) from their local machine.
+-   Students can directly use SSH and a GUI desktop client (such as X2Go) to connect to the Docker container (e.g. Fedora) from their local computer.
 This is made possible by:
-    -   Creating an SSH tunnel between the student’s machine.
+    -   Creating an SSH tunnel between the student’s computer.
     -   Forwarding port 22 from the Docker container to the host lab VM.
 -   The student’s lab VM that hosts the Fedora Docker container uses Ubuntu.
 Although you could use Windows as the host VM’s OS, Ubuntu is used in this configuration because it has a few advantages:
     -   Currently, to create Linux Docker containers on Windows hosts, this requires that you have Hyper-V enabled on the student’s VM which means you must use a [compute size](https://docs.microsoft.com/azure/lab-services/classroom-labs/administrator-guide#vm-sizing) that supports nested virtualization.
 If you instead use a Linux distro as the host OS, you can use a smaller compute size.